-Listen to "Spider" off of the third album "Mask Maker" released May 2015!!!
+Listen to "Awful Good", the title track off of the new album released November 2016!

 Reviewers have referred to his work as "progressive chamber folk", while audiences and critics have praised performances as "incandescent", "mesmerizing", and

 Tenzin Chopak has released three albums of original music with his ensemble Rockwood Ferry, and completed recording sessions in March for his fourth album of originals entitled "Awful Good" with double bassist Nicholas Walker and joined by violinist/vocalist Rosie Newton and drummer Greg Evans.
 This fourth album will be released November 17th in Ithaca, NY.

 Tenzin is known for preforming his music in a variety of forms: with the Rockwood Ferry ensemble, with double bassist Nicholas Walker (often joined by violinist Rosie Newton and drummer Greg Evans), and as a solo singer songwriter.
 He has recently also been involved in improvisational and experimental music ensembles.

 In addition to this, Tenzin composes original music for film and has provided soundtracks for numerous environmental conservation documentary shorts through the National Park Service and other organizations.
 Tenzin is also a visual artist, working in paint, pencil, photography, and film.